Genia888/FitnessHub/Documentation/(Stage 4) MVP Development and Execution.md

 # 4. Final Integration and QA Testing

+At the end of the development, we started the final integration and QA testing to make sure every part of the project worked together.
+We tested all the main features like login, registration, the shop, and the coach list.
+We are still testing now because we continue to find some bugs.

+We did only manual testing.
+We added data directly in Swagger and checked if it appeared correctly on the website.
+We also used a small Python script to automate the creation of data such as clients, coaches, nutrition plans, and workout plans, to see if they were displayed properly on the front-end.

+During this phase, we found and fixed an important bug where the plan chosen by a user was not added to the cart.
+We also corrected some display issues.
+Everyone in the team worked on the major bugs, and the smaller ones were fixed by the person who discovered them, after sharing them with the team to improve communication.

 # 5. Deliverables
 - presentation of the article of shop ( without buying )
 - presentation of the subscription ( easy, medium, elite )